TurboWarp/docs/docs/website/how-it-works.md

 ### Live script editing {#live-script-editing}

-If you start a script using the compiler, you won't be able to move, remove, or add blocks and have the changes be reflected in real time as they are in Scratch.
-The script has to be restarted.
+If you start a script using the compiler, you won't be able to move, remove, or add blocks and have the changes be reflected in real time as they would be in Scratch.
+The script has to be restarted for changes to apply.
 We believe there are some ways we could make this work, but they will hurt performance or add significant complexity.
-It's something we want to implement eventually, but not now.
+It's something we want to implement eventually, but not yet.